KnowledgeMC/NodeNotes/README.md

 ###Description:
-A simple Notes App built using Node.JS
+A simple Notes App built using Node.JS.
+Following along with a tutorial [here](https://www.sitepoint.com/node-js-mvc-application/).